 Alexander Hamilton in The Federalist No. 78 characterized the judiciary as having "neither FORCE nor WILL, but merely judgment..."
 My judicial philosophy ensures that on the bench I exercise my legal judgment in an appropriately restrained manner, devoid of political and social policy judgments.
 In over sixteen years of private legal practice, encompassing both civil litigation as well as the construction of complex commercial contracts, I honed my skills in the textual interpretation that underlies an appropriately restrained exercise of judgment.
-In serving as a judge for over two years, I faithfully exercise my duty to apply the law as it is written and not as I may wish it to be.
+In serving as a trial court judge and as an appellate court judge for nearly three years, I faithfully exercise my duty to apply the law as it is written and not as I may wish it to be.